Differentiated Course of Study

 Spectrum Transition & Academic Resource School (STARS)

-Spectrum Academy in North Salt Lake now offers a new program for students on the Functional Skills Course of Study.
+Spectrum Academy offers a program for students on the Functional Skills Course of Study.
 The Spectrum Transition & Academic Resource School (STARS) is a specially-designed facility that meets the unique needs of our students.
-The STARS program will serve students in grades K-12 by providing differentiated instruction on the Essential Elements to help students develop skills in support of a successful transition to adulthood.
+The STARS program serves students by providing differentiated instruction guided by the Essential Elements, a set of standards linked to the Utah Core Standards to ensure general curriculum access for students with significant cognitive disabilities.

 The instructional staff will implement Applied Behavior Analysis and other research-based techniques to provide individualized instruction for students centered on their IEP services, goals, and accommodations.
 Students in the STARS program will also benefit from the following on-site services and resources: